Recovering from Liposuction (Suction assisted lipectomy)

 You may also like

-Below you will find all the necessary information to ensure that your recovery after liposuction surgery is as **, **, and successful as possible.
-Immediately after your surgery Anaesthetic As part of the liposuction process, Dr. Beldholm will inject a fluid containing local anaesthetic that minimises pain for the first
+Below you will find all the necessary information to ensure that your recovery after liposuction (Reduction mammoplasty) surgery.
+Immediately after your surgery Anaesthetic As part of the liposuction (Suction assisted lipecomy) process, Dr. Beldholm will inject a fluid containing local anaesthetic that reduces pain for the first 12 hours.
+The

 Surgery will involve administration of general anaesthetic agents The administration of general anaesthetic agents by, or under the direction and supervision of the surgeon(s) and the accompanying qualified anaesthetist.
-Liposuction involve certain risks and possibilities of complications The procedure will result in scar formation, as with all surgery.
-With liposuction there will be tiny scars of
+Liposuction (suction assisted lipectomy) involve certain risks and possibilities of complications The procedure will result in scar formation, as with all surgery.
+With liposuction (suction assisted lipectomy)

 Bernard Beldholm Logo